idelfonsog2/idelfonsog2.github.io/README.md

 #### `Technical Analyst iOS Mobile Developer` [Solstice Consulting](http://solstice.com/) `Sept 2017 - Feb 2018`
 `▷ agriculture`
-- Developing and maintaining client-side code through testing methodologies in agile environment
+- Developing and maintaining ongoing project using unit testing frameworks, AWS APIs and Protobuf
-- Learning and working with user testing results to implement a great UI and business logic
+- Communicate with clients in order to address concerns and drive feature between hardware and iPad App
-- Participate in company forums and lectures, which explore new technologies.
+- Deliver a presentation about machine learning intro which helped implement image recognition on a robot

 tools/frameworks/libraries: